What is NRPF?

 Find out more:

-Working fulltime on minimum wage does not cover the cost of London rents and supporting a family.
+Working fulltime on minimum wage does not usually cover the cost of London rents and supporting a family.

 These applications have to be remade every 2.5 years for a period of 10 years, when the person finally becomes eligible to apply for settlement.